balelulelo/KKA-Final-Project/README.md

     graph = Graph()
 ```
 - `load_shinkansen_data`: Reads station data from a CSV file and initializes the Graph.
 - For each station, adds bidirectional routes based on distance.
-Sets heuristic values (distance from Tokyo) for each station, supporting Best-First and A* searches.
+Sets heuristic values (distance from Tokyo) for each station.

 #### 2k.
 Function to Display the Route
 ```python